lephyrus/ngx-translate-messageformat-compiler/README.md

 ```

 MessageFormat instances provide some methods to influence its behaviour, among them `setBiDiSupport`, `setIntlSupport`, and `setStrictNumberSign`.
 Learn about their meaning here: https://messageformat.github.io/messageformat.js/doc/MessageFormat.html
-You can override the values used when configuring MessageFormat by passing a configuration object to `TranslateMessageFormatCompiler`'s constructor.
+You can override the values used when configuring MessageFormat by providing a configuration object for the `MESSAGE_FORMAT_CONFIG` injection token.
 Here's the default:
 ```ts
 {
   biDiSupport: false,